polywrap/documentation/src/docs/quick-start/test-wasm-wrappers/infra-pipeline.md

 ### Local

-A local infrastructure module is a path from the Infra manifest to a local folder with a docker-compose file.
+A local infrastructure module is a path from the Infra Manifest to a local folder with a docker-compose file.

 ```yaml title="Example: local module configuration"
 format: 0.1.0